What Is Wrong With Obamacare

 - It requires doctors' offices to computerize all medical records.
 The government first introduced this mandate in 2009 as part of the Economic Stimulus Act.
 It's making life miserable for doctors' offices.
 As of October 1, 2013, doctors must choose from 140,000 codes when entering data about a diagnosis.
 It's up from 18,000 codes.
 Hospital records need to comply with the new Medicare value-based payment system.

 - It made health care available to millions more.
 But that increased health care costs over the short term.
 Many people received preventive care for the first time in decades.
 Tests and treatments for cancer, cholesterol, and diabetes raised costs for insurance companies.

 - Families lost some tax deductions for uninsured medical costs.
 The ACA raised the deductible level from 7.5 percent of adjusted gross income to 10 percent.
 Trump's tax plan restored the deductible level for 2017 and 2018.

 - Higher income families paid additional Medicare taxes.
 It affected 1 million individuals and 4 million couples who made more than $200,000 and $250,000 respectively.
 It affected both income taxes and capital gains taxes.

 - Between 3 million and 5 million people lost their company-sponsored health care plans.
 Many businesses found it was more cost-effective to pay the penalty than provide health insurance benefits.
-Many small businesses found their workers could get a better plan through the exchanges.
+Many small businesses found out their workers could get a better plan through the exchanges.

 - Buying health insurance is still complicated.
 For example, the exchanges offer four types of insurance policy levels: Bronze, Silver, Gold and Platinum.
 So now you've got to figure out which level you want.
-You must also compare the copays, deductibles and co-insurance levels between the different providers.
+You must also compare the copays, deductibles, and co-insurance levels between the different providers.
 On the other hand, the exchanges gave consumers more control over the shopping process.
 Before the ACA, you had to rely on a broker and hope for the best.